cstroe/turtletax/README.md

     enter my1040 yourLastName  Smith
     enter my1040 income.taxableInterest  123.00

-Then run it through the `DslParser` and have your `TaxReturn` parsed.
-You can call `validate()` on the tax return to check it.
-See [DslParserTest](src/test/java/com/github/cstroe/turtletax/dsl/DslParserTest.java).
+## Parsing your tax return

+Using maven:

+    ./mvnw clean compile
+    ./bin/run-java <path to tax return file>

+The program will parse your tax return and output it.

 ## Other Tax-related Projects
 * [Open Tax Solver](https://sourceforge.net/projects/opentaxsolver)